 Are there any sandy beaches in Madeira?

 Not really.
 A man-made sand beach can be found near Calheta (on the west coast) and Machico (on the east coast).
-Apart from this, beaches are few and far between and are almost always pebble or rock.
+Apart from this, beaches are few and are almost always pebble or rock.

 Don’t come to Madeira Island if you’re looking for Canary Island-type sun lounging and splashing in the waves.
 However, a trip to Porto Santo should satisfy any beach lover’s desire for sand and sun.